Living with PCOS: Mapping the Journey

 Approach

-Literature review; semi-structured interviews; reflexive journaling; thematic analysis; insight translation into design opportunities; visualization
+Literature review; semi-structured interviews; reflexive thematic analysis; journey mapping; insight translation into design opportunities

 Outcomes

-A comparative visualization illustrating the lived experiences of two women with PCOS.
-The visualization combines participant interview quotations with retrospective assessments of emotional intensity across key moments in their journeys, pre- to post-diagnosis.
+A comparative journey map illustrating the unique lived experiences of two women with PCOS.
+The visualization combines participant interview quotations with self-reported measures of emotional intensity across key moments in their journeys, pre- to post-diagnosis.
 The mapping highlights emotional shifts over time, identifies notable differences between experiences, and surfaces areas for further research and design opportunities.

 Want a closer look?